mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 ** Installation **

-- This Java application requires the latest 64-bit Java Runtime Environment (JRE) or Java SE Development Kit (JDK) version 8.
+- This Java application requires the latest 64-bit Java Runtime Environment (JRE), OpenJDK 8 with OpenJFX, or Java SE Development Kit (JDK) version 8.

-- Note that mars-sim currently does not work with OpenJDK 7/8/9 or Java 9 Please use oracle's java 8 instead.

 - The latest JVM can be freely downloaded from Oracle at: http://www.oracle.com/technetwork/java/javase/downloads/index.html